- For session organizers

 Today, virtually every Paper presentation is also a PowerPoint (PPT) presentation.
 The instructions below also include guidelines for creating effective PPTs.

 Time allotment for papers.
-Paper presentations that have been assigned by the Conference Committee to a concurrent session are allotted 25 minutes: the opening 2 minutes to allow the session chair to introduce the presenter and for the presenter to cue up his/her PowerPoint (if any), 18 minutes for the presentation itself, and 5 minutes for Q&A. There are five papers per two-hour session.
+PACs — papers that have been assigned by the Conference Committee to a concurrent session — are allotted 20 minutes: 15 minutes for the presentation itself, and 5 minutes for Q&A. There are six (or sometimes five) papers per two-hour session.
 (For sessions of Invited Papers, the session organizer has the discretion to schedule a longer or shorter amount of time for each paper.)

-It should go without saying, but we'll say it anyway: it's critically important for you to not try to push your presentation past 25 minutes.
+It should go without saying, but we'll say it anyway: it's critically important for you to not try to push your presentation past 15 minutes.
 People like to jump between sessions and chairs have been instructed to gracefully but firmly cut you off if you run overlong.
+And people want to participate by asking you questions!
 Your cooperation here is much appreciated.

 Type size, font: Use 18–24 point type so that it may easily be read from across the room.
 Avoid using italics, ALL CAPS, and boldface for more than a few words as they are difficult to read.
 Use a standard serif font such as Times New Roman or a sans-serif font such as Arial or Helvetica.

 Bullet points & numbered lists: Limit yourself to at most 4 bullets/numbered items per slide and 10 or so words per bullet/item.
 Do not let your PPT become a boring series of bullet-point slides — they are deadly dull.
 NEVER read bullet points/numbered items verbatim; describe details verbally and use the bullet points to provide an outline of key concepts.